Practical-UVM-Step-By-Step/Practical-UVM-IEEE-Edition/uvm-1.2/README.md

 PLEASE FORK this repository rather than downloading a zip.
 I just want to be able to notify if anybody makes  any updates or finds issues that are fixed.

-All of the examples are Tested on UVM-1.2 and VCS 2016.06-SP1.
+All of the examples are Tested on UVM-1.2 and VCS 2019.06.
-I have provided a in each RUN Directory to show example is running properly.
+I have provided a log file in each RUN Directory to illustrate example is running properly.

 compilation log: vcs.log
 run log : simv.log

-Since the UVM 1.2 is latest version, the examples are shown to be UVM-1.2 compliant.
+Since the UVM 1.2 is the version used, the examples are shown to be UVM-1.2 compliant.
 I have used the +UVM_NO_DEPRECATED define during compile.

 Some examples therefore may NOT Compile on uvm-1.1d.
 If you want such a variant, let me know, and I will do my best to address it.